 RenderDraw extracts quantities from PDF and CAD drawing sets, maps them to your estimating taxonomy, applies approved pricing, and creates a quote-ready workbook that estimators can review before bid submission.

-Most teams already have the pricing knowledge they need, but it lives in spreadsheets, catalogs, ERP systems, CPQ tools, and estimator memory.
-RenderDraw connects those sources to the takeoff workflow so the quote is assembled from approved data.
+Pricing knowledge often lives across spreadsheets, catalogs, ERP systems, CPQ tools, and estimator-maintained references.
+RenderDraw connects approved sources to the takeoff workflow so reviewers can trace where each price originated.

 | Stage | What RenderDraw Reads | What RenderDraw Produces |